nba-emu/NanoBoyAdvance/README.md

 ![license](https://img.shields.io/github/license/fleroviux/NanoboyAdvance)
 [![CodeFactor](https://www.codefactor.io/repository/github/fleroviux/NanoboyAdvance/badge)](https://www.codefactor.io/repository/github/fleroviux/NanoboyAdvance)

-NanoboyAdvance is a Nintendo GameBoy Advance (TM) emulator written in C++17.<br>
+NanoboyAdvance is a Nintendo Game Boy Advance (TM) emulator written in C++17.<br>
-The goal is to create a modern, accurate GameBoy Advance emulator while also being fast and avoiding to sacrifice too much code quality.
+The goal is to create a modern, accurate Game Boy Advance emulator while also being reasonably fast and avoiding to sacrifice too much code quality.

 The emulator implements the core hardware completely and with high accuracy.
-Any game that I tested so far goes in-game in NanoboyAdvance, almost all of them without known issues.
-The games from the `Classic NES` series, which are troublesome to emulate and abuse a variety of edge-cases and undefined behaviour, are emulated properly.
+Almost all games can be emulated without any known issues, even the 'Classic NES' titles which abuse a variety of edge-cases and undefined behaviour.

 ## Media